KatelynKWong/Food.com-Recipe-Analysis/README.md

 | ingredients    | object |
 | n_ingredients  | int64  |

 The second dataset (called 'interactions') contains user interaction data from food.com's Raw_interactions.csv file and includes user account information, reviews, and ratings for various recipes.
 There are 731927 rows in this dataframe, one for each interaction.
-The main column I used to answer my question was the 'ratings' column, which contains the rating given by each user for the recipe.
+The main column I used to answer my question was the `ratings` column, which contains the rating given by each user for the recipe.

 ```py
 print(interactions.dtypes.to_markdown())